Benefits of mergers and acquisitions for your company to get

 6. New corporate capabilities

-Yet another kind of non-material resource that a merger or acquisition can bring to companies is specific corporate capabilities.
+Yet another kind of non-material resource and a key benefit that a merger or acquisition can bring to companies is specific corporate capabilities.

-Such a move will increase profits because the new company will have shared marketing budgets and will be much better at advertising its product than the original company was.
+Such a move will increase profits because the new entity will have shared marketing budgets and will be much better at advertising its product than the original company was.

 7. Economies of scale

-When two businesses pool their resources together according to a well-thought-out strategy, they can lower costs considerably by saving on rent, transportation, energy, salaries, and so on.
+When companies merge and pool their resources together according to a well-thought-out strategy, they can lower costs considerably by saving on rent, transportation, energy, salaries, and so on.

 These economies of scale are yet another reason why two companies can decide to merge: they create better chances for regional or national growth in a fair market.